IsaacScript/isaacscript/packages/docs/docs/main/features.md

 ### <img src="/img/items/wooden-spoon.png" className="features-icon" /> Bad In-Editor Tooling

 Lua has gotten some nifty improvements in the past few years, like [Sumneko's Lua language server](https://github.com/sumneko/lua-language-server).
 Using the language server brings us some of the in-editor goodies that we are used to from other languages, like variable renaming.
-But the experience still pales in comparison to other modern programming languages like TypeScript, Python, and Rust.
+But the experience still pales in comparison to other modern programming languages like TypeScript and Rust.

 <br />